-Polish-Canadian pianist Katarzyna Musiał, regarded as “a major talent, blessed with an astounding technique and an interpretive panache” by Chicago Classical Review, has performed as a concerto soloist, recitalist and chamber musician throughout North America, Europe and Asia.
-Her playing has been described by New York Concert Review as “a pure delight... wonderfully evocative... vividly detailed.”
-Her interpretations “plumbed emotional depths with harmonic coloring.”
-Ms. Musiał has been characterized by the Beijing Press as a pianist who “has entranced her audience with her brilliant musical skills.”
-Conductor of the New York Camerata, Richard Owen, considers her “one of the finest pianists I’ve ever had the privilege of hearing.”
+Polish-Canadian pianist Katarzyna MUSIAŁ, regarded as a major talent, blessed with an astounding technique and an interpretive panache by the Chicago Classical Review, has performed as a soloist, recitalist and chamber musician throughout North America, Europe, Asia and Africa.
+Her playing has been described by the New York Concert Review as a pure delight... wonderfully evocative... vividly detailed.
+Her interpretations plumbed emotional depths with harmonic coloring.
+Ms. Musiał has been characterized by the Beijing Press as a pianist who has entranced her audience with her brilliant musical skills.
+Fanfare Magazine affirms: If an artist is able to project charisma through her playing, Musiał is proof that it’s possible.

-Recent highlights include a Carnegie Hall debut, performances at the Vancouver Olympic Games, International Beethoven Festival (Chicago), Tempietto Festival Musicale della Nazioni (Rome) and Music in the Mountains Festival (California).
-Other major engagements have included a seven-city tour of China in spring 2013, as well as concerto performances with the New York Camerata, Chicago Prometheus Chamber Orchestra, Toronto Sinfonietta, Orchestre Symphonique de L’Isle, McGill Chamber Orchestra, Ensemble Arkea and Bielsko Chamber Orchestra, with which she opened the International Bach Festival (Poland).
-Her new CD, Come Dance with Me, recorded by Meridian Records has received rave reviews and has been played on over 100 radio stations; including the BBC (UK), CBC (Canada), WQXR, WFMT (USA) to name a few.
-The album was selected "CD of the Week" on WGBH in Boston and "Download of the Week" on KDFC in San Francisco.
+Recent highlights include performances at Carnegie Hall as well as at the International Beethoven Festival (Chicago), Chopin Festival (Mariánské Lázneˇ), Festival Octobre musical (Tunis), Festival Musicale delle Nazioni (Rome), Music in the Mountains Festival (California) and the Festival of Polish Composers under the auspices of Henryk Mikołaj Górecki.
+Other major engagements include performance at Vancouver Olympic Games, a seven-city tour of China, as well as concerto performances with the New York Camerata, Chicago Prometheus Chamber Orchestra, Toronto Sinfonietta, Orchestre Symphonique de L’Isle, Orchestre Classique de Montreal, Imperial Orchestra, Ensemble Arkea and Bielsko Festival Orchestra, with which she opened the International Bach Festival (Poland).

 Lynn Rene Bayley from Fanfare Magazine writes: "What a wonderful, surprising, and delightful disc this is.... played with a rare combination of energy and stylishness.
 Hers is the kind of pianism that has become all too rare in today’s cookie-cutter, competition-driven world... this is, quite simply, a remarkably fascinating and enjoyable album by an artist of evidently high merit.”
 Jerry Dubins emphasizes: “If an artist is able to project charisma through her playing, Musiał is proof that it’s possible.
 Musiał has a way with each of the pieces on the disc—a magic, magnetic touch, if you will—that drew me in and held me captive from beginning to end...
 Katarzyna Musiał’s new album gets most enthusiastic recommendation.”

-Ms. Musial holds a Masters degree with high honours from the Academy of Music in Cracow under Professor Stefan Wojtas, as well as an Artist Diploma from the Vancouver Academy of Music under Professor Lee Kum-Sing and a Diploma in Advanced Music Performance Studies from Montreal's Concordia University under Professor Anna Szpilberg and Philip Cohen who remains as her mentor and long term performance coach.
+Ms. Musial holds a Master’s degree with high honours from the Academy of Music in Cracow under Professor Stefan Wojtas, as well as an Artist Diploma from the Vancouver Academy of Music under Professor Lee Kum-Sing and a Diploma in Advanced Music Performance Studies from Montreal’s Concordia University under Professor Anna Szpilberg and Philip Cohen who was her mentor for many years.

 "...while I play I strive to bring out the soul of the music that inspires me, and share its natural beauty and deep emotions with my audience..."